 Being right on the Mexican border and with a large Mexican population, it is little surprise that Mexican food is big in the City, and good too!

-Mexican food has been big here for so long it has fused with the American, and specifically Californian Cuisine to become what is known as Cali-Baja.
+Mexican food has been big here for so long that it has fused with the American, and specifically Californian Cuisine to become what is known as Cali-Baja.
 This blend of Mexican and American Cuisine is found all over San Diego and features dishes like Fish Taco’s, Breakfast Burritos, and other Mexican dishes with a Californian Twist.

 San Diego’s recent history was built around fishing and was considered the Tuna Capital of the world.
 This industry died off in the 1970s but the coastal location still means the City has an affinity for fresh seafood.
 Most restaurants will have fantastic and diverse seafood options with great locally caught fish along with some more familiar imported varieties.

-Local and freshly Produced fruit and Vegetables are very important to the San Diego dining scene and all top-end restaurants will use a large proportion of the fantastic locally grown produce.
+Local and freshly Produced fruit and Vegetables are very important to the San Diego dining scene and all top-end restaurants will use a large proportion of the fantastic locally-grown produce.
 Farming is a big part of the local economy and exports a lot of fruit and veg across the country, but there is plenty over for the City.

 The area is responsible for over 90% of the US avocado production so this is the mecca for the Millennial’s favorite avocado on Toast!